 There are currently several restaurants in or near Ludlow with entries in the current Michelin Guide.
 And this statistic is not just confined to Michelin.
 The AA Restaurant Guide and the Which?
 Good Food Guide show the same conclusions.
 Ludlow offers a wide variety of restaurants, cafes, and pub food, afternoon teas as well as foreign cuisine from India, China, Thailand and Japan.
 There is an eating place to satisfy all tastes and budgets, many of which make a point of offering locally-sourced ingredients

 Ludlow is surrounded by ideal countryside for walking.
 Walks from the town lead out to forests and farmland; the Shropshire Hills are a short bus or car ride away.
 Ludlow is at the start of the Mortimer Trail, a long-distance path to Kington on the Herefordshire/Wales border.

 Ludlow and the surrounding south Shropshire countryside is an ideal cycling area.
 The beautiful hilly countryside which includes the Shropshire Hills Area of Outstanding Natural Beauty has many quiet country lanes, forest areas and planned routes to suit cyclists of all abilities.

 Ludlow Leisure Centre, at Bromfield Road, provides a range of modern facilities including a sports hall, swimming pool, fitness and health suites, courts for hire and a refreshment area.
 The centre is open daily.
 Please visit their website for more details.

-Ludlow is a good base to explore this area from: within an hour (often much less), you can experience the delights of Shrewsbury, Shropshire's county town; the cathedral city of Hereford; the Shropshire Hills (Area of Outstanding Natural Beauty) such as the Longmynd, Caer Caradoc, the Stiperstones and Wenlock Edge; sample real Herefordshire cider and perry; visit Ironbridge, the surprising birthplace of the industrial revolution; or explore the uncrowded hills and valleys of Mid-Wales.
+Ludlow is a good base to explore this area from: within an hour (often much less), you can experience the delights of Shrewsbury, Shropshire's county town; the cathedral city of Hereford; the south Shropshire Hills such as the Longmynd, Caer Caradoc, the Stiperstones and Wenlock Edge; sample real Herefordshire cider and perry; visit Ironbridge, the birthplace of the industrial revolution and an UNESCO World Heritage Site; or explore the uncrowded hills and valleys of Mid-Wales.